HannanAston/Team-54/README.md

 Do not merge onto the main unless your pull request passes the CI pipeline and someone else has reviewed your work/pull request.
 You can confirm by pressing Actions and then looking for your request (should be at the top) and seeing if there is a green tick.

+Do NOT edit past migration tables if you want to change how tables in the database are structured.
+Make a new migration with your change and link it to the existing table.
+If this does not make sense, message Angad or leave a help request in this file.

+DO NOT modify existing factories or seeders unless you notify the backend team lead (Angad).
+New seeders are new files, don't edit old ones.

+NEVER run php artisan migrate:fresh unless:

+- You are on your own branch, AND
+- You are using the **test environment**, AND
+- You understand this wipes *ALL EXISTING DATA* from your local database

+**This command must NEVER be run on main or production.**

+NEVER push directly to main.

+EVERY Pull request MUST contain tests.
+If you make any new stuff, like middleware, models or controllers etc. there needs to be the accompanying test.
+You must also pass the CI.

+DO NOT modify someone elses branch.
+Only work on YOURS.

+If you add or change .env variables you MUST notify the team and update .env.example.
+Keep a spare local copy of the old version too (not in the repo, local or otherwise) just in case.

+If local database breaks run: php artisan migrate fresh --seed BUT only if you are on your **branch** and using **test data** Otherwise ask for a backend developer, if that fails leave a request, if that fails ask for Angad.

 ***[How to GitHub!]***

 Goal: everyone builds and tests code locally, opens a Pull request from their own branch after they push their code to it, CI runs (in GitHub actions), <mark>we only merge to main when CI is green.</mark>